Students

 University / college55–70

 Not sure what level you're at?
-Take the beginner test if you're new, or the 1-minute test to get an honest benchmark.
+Take a typing speed testbeginner mode if you're new, or the 1-minute test for an honest benchmark.

 How to Practice as a Student